galaticwarrior123/web-ecommerce-shop/README.md

 ```
 npm start
 ```
-then the website should be running
+then the api should be running

 ## Authors
 - NguyenTrongPhuc - 21110846@student.hcmute.edu.vn